-In other words, WDF represents the number of points from the dataset X, that reside in a window of size a around z.
+In other words, WDF represents the number of points from the dataset X, that reside in a window of size a centered at z.
 WDF is a meaningful clustering objective function, since as the center of a d-range, z, moves to the center of the cluster the number of points around it should increase.
-As it is obvious the size a, is critical to whole procedure since it determines the location of the minima of the objective function.
+As it is obvious the size a, is critical to the procedure as it determines the location of the minima of the objective function.
+To illustrate this we employ the dataset $Dset_1$, exhibited in Fig. 1.
+This dataset contains 500 points organized in 5 clusters with 100 points each.
+Each cluster is constructed by sampling 100 points from a two dimensional Gaussian distribution.
+The mean of each distribution was randomly scattered in the range $[0, 200]^2$, and the covariance matrices were randomly generated by obtaining for each element of the matrix a random number between 1 and 2.